TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Abstract

 \section{Abstract}

-We identify \emph{test prediction variance} (TPV)—the first-order sensitivity of model outputs to parameter perturbations around a trained solution—as a unifying quantity that links several classical observations about generalization in deep networks.
-TPV is a fully label-free object whose trace form $\mathrm{Tr}(H_{\mathrm{eff}} C)$ separates the geometry of the trained model $H_{\mathrm{eff}}$ from the specific perturbation mechanism $C$, allowing a broad family of parameter perturbations like SGD noise, label noise, finite-precision noise, and other post-training perturbations to be analyzed under a single framework.
+We introduce \emph{test prediction variance} (TPV)—the first-order sensitivity of a trained model's outputs to parameter perturbations—as a unifying framework for analyzing post-training robustness.
+TPV's trace form $\mathrm{Tr}(H_{\mathrm{eff}}C)$ separates the geometry of the trained model $H_{\mathrm{eff}}$ from the perturbation covariance $C$, placing SGD noise, label noise, quantization, and pruning under a single lens.
+The resulting expressions recover the wide-minima hypothesis for SGD and quantization noise, and yield a distinct Jacobian-spectral characterization for label noise connecting label-noise TPV with benign overfitting in nonlinear networks.

-Theoretically, we show that TPV estimated on the training set converges to its test-set value in the overparameterized limit, providing the first result that prediction variance under local parameter perturbations can be inferred from training inputs alone, and this stability is decoupled from generalization performance.
-Empirically, TPV exhibits a striking stability across datasets and architectures even for extremely narrow networks.
-Further, TPV correlates well with test loss, serving as a training-set based predictive metric for generalization. \href{https://github.com/devansharpit/TPV/tree/main}{Code Available Here}
+Theoretically, we prove that training-set TPV converges to its test-set counterpart in the overparameterized limit, irrespective of generalization performance, providing the first result that prediction variance under local parameter perturbations can be inferred from training inputs alone.
+Empirically, this stability holds far more broadly, including at very low widths.
+Further, TPV correlates well with test loss, enabling practical applications: JBR, a label-free pruning criterion derived from TPV geometry matching state-of-the-art baselines; and training-set based model selection signal for in-distribution and transfer learning scenarios. \href{https://github.com/devansharpit/TPV/tree/main}{Code Available Here}